henrikfroehling/Trakt.NET/docs/docs/getstarted/basicsetup.md

 };
 ```

-The following snippet shows the status flags, when the client's Client-Secret is not set.
+The following snippet shows the status flags, when the client's Client-ID and Client-Secret are both set.

 ```csharp
 Console.WriteLine($"Requests without Authorization possible: {client.IsValidForUseWithoutAuthorization}");